Optional Lectio Divina Prayer

 THE CROSS: THE NEXT LEVEL OF DISCIPLESHIP

 The Gospels tell us that great multitudes came out to see Jesus throughout his public ministry.
 Many were excited about his dynamic preaching.
 Many others followed him from village to village because they were amazed by his miracles.
 Still others sought Jesus because he could heal their loved ones who were sick.
-But few were willing to commit and remain close to him even when things got hard, when it required radical trust and sacrifice (Mt 8, 19).
-The lack of true disciples becomes clear on Good Friday.
+But few were willing to commit and remain close to him even when things got hard, when it required radical trust and sacrifice (Mt 8:19ff).
+The lack of true disciples became clear on Good Friday.
 While there were large crowds impressed by the many signs and wonders Jesus offered throughout his public ministry, they were nowhere to be seen on Calvary.
 Only a very small group of followers remained with Jesus in his greatest hour of need.
 The crowds in Jerusalem on that day instead were shouting out, “Crucify him, crucify him!”
 (Jn 19:6).

 The devil, however, hates it when Christians start to love in this radical way, especially when they are committed to the work of evangelization.
 When he sees souls starting to take that next level of self-giving love and discipleship, he tempts them to pursue instead a self-seeking love — to seek what is most interesting, comfortable, enjoyable or advantageous.
 Instead of living Christlike, sacrificial love and seeking opportunities to truly live for God and for others, the devil tempts us to run away from the cross and live for self.